 - Simplified documentation for dependants

-Because of these tailored benefits, the route remains one of the most accessible and sought-after options among nurses, carers, and support staff planning to apply for work visa UK.
+Because of these tailored benefits, the route remains one of the most accessible and sought-after options among health workers in eligible occupations, including nurses, carers, and support staff planning to apply for work visa UK.
 If you’re exploring broader work options, you can also read our guide on “Move to UK for Work | How to Apply?” for a full overview of the UK work application process.

 Why the Route Became So Popular